-An updated mineral resource estimate was published for the Central Zone in April 20195.
-The updated resource estimate was completed by Moose Mountain Technical Services (MMTS) of Victoria, British Columbia under the direction of Sue Bird, P. Eng., an independent QP.
-The Measured and Indicated ("M+I") resource is estimated to contain 1.32 billion pounds of Cu and 1.83 million ounces of Au in addition to a significant Inferred resource (see table below).
-Importantly, the resource estimate has identified coherent higher-grade domains within the open pit and underground M&I resources.
-Highlights of the resource estimate include:
+An updated Mineral Resource estimate was published for the Central Zone in April 20197.
+The updated Mineral Resource estimate was completed by Moose Mountain Technical Services (MMTS) of Victoria, British Columbia under the direction of Sue Bird, P. Eng., an independent qualified person for the purposes of NI 43-101.
+The Measured and Indicated ("M+I") Mineral Resource is estimated to contain 1.32 billion pounds of Cu and 1.83 million ounces of Au in addition to a significant Inferred Mineral Resource (see table below).
+Importantly, the Mineral Resource estimate has identified coherent higher-grade domains within the open pit and underground M&I Mineral Resources.
+Highlights of the Mineral Resource estimate include:

-- An overall increase in contained metal from the 2016 resource estimate, including increases of 44% for Cu, 32% for Au, and 52% for Ag in the M+I categories; - Conversion of 42.9 million tonnes of Indicated resources to Measured category, representing approximately 20% of the combined open pit and underground M+I resource; and - Combined M+I resource of 223.6 million tonnes grading 0.27% copper, 0.25 g/t gold and 0.87 g/t silver containing 1.32 billion pounds of Cu, 1.83 million ounces of Au and 6.27 million ounces of Ag as summarized in the table below.
+- An overall increase in contained metal from the 2016 resource estimate, including increases of 44% for Cu, 32% for Au, and 52% for Ag in the M+I categories; - Conversion of 42.9 million tonnes of Indicated Mineral Resources to Measured category, representing approximately 20% of the combined open pit and underground M+I Mineral Resource; and - Combined M+I Mineral Resource of 223.6 million tonnes grading 0.27% copper, 0.25 g/t gold and 0.87 g/t silver containing 1.32 billion pounds of Cu, 1.83 million ounces of Au and 6.27 million ounces of Ag as summarized in the table below.

-The 2019 Central Zone resource was based on 143 holes totaling 65,695 metres drilled at the Central Zone by the Company since 2006 and incorporated drilling results from the 2018 program at Kwanika.
+The 2019 Central Zone Mineral Resource was based on 143 holes totaling 65,695 metres drilled at the Central Zone by the Company since 2006 and incorporated drilling results from the 2018 program at Kwanika.